Custom Truck One Source to Par - GuruFocus.com

-Custom Truck One Source, Inc. (“Custom Truck One Source” or the “Company”) (NYSE: CTOS) today announced that President and Chief Operating Officer, Ryan McMonagle, and Chief Financial Officer, Chris Eperjesy, will participate in a fireside chat and will meet with institutional investors at the Robert W. Baird 2022 Global Industrial Conference on Thursday, November 10, 2022.
-The fireside chat is scheduled to begin at 1:35 p.m.
+Custom Truck One Source, Inc. (“Custom Truck One Source” or the “Company”) (NYSE: CTOS) today announced that Chief Financial Officer, Chris Eperjesy, will participate in a fireside chat and will meet with institutional investors at the Deutsche Bank 2022 Industrials Conference on Monday, November 14, 2022.
+The fireside chat is scheduled to begin at 1:10 p.m.
 ET.

 A live webcast of the fireside chat will be available through the Company’s Investor Relations website at investors.customtruck.com.
 A replay will be archived and available for 30 days following the conference on the same website.